munificent/craftinginterpreters/book/statements-and-state.md

 We *could* allow the latter, but it's confusing.
 What is the scope of that `beverage` variable?
-If it goes *past* the if, then it means in some cases, the variable exists and others it doesn't.
+If it goes *past* the if, then it means in some cases, the variable exists and in others it doesn't.
 That makes it really hard for the compiler or a human to reason about the code.
 But if the variable *doesn't* live past the if, then what's the point of declaring it at all?